oscarlai1998/tp/docs/team/kewenlok.md

 1. Incorporated the ability to differentiate child module classes to the `Storage` component.
     * The default `Gson` method does not differentiate the parent class `Module` object with its child class object.
-As such, I included `RuntimeTypeAdapterFactory` and register the child module classes as the subtype of `Module` class's `RuntimeTypeAdapterFactory` object.
-The modified `Module` class `RuntimeTypeAdapterFactory` is then registered to the GsonBuilder for it to generate the `Json` data with labels.
+As such, I researched on `RuntimeTypeAdapterFactory` and included it to generate the `Json` data with labels that distinguishes the child classes.

 ### Contributions to the UG